 The M&A Lynchpin: Success or Failure Starts with HR

-The market for merger and acquisition ("M&A") activity increased sharply in 2014, largely as a result of the abundance of available cash and zero interest rate policies.
+The market for merger and acquisition (“M&A”) activity increased sharply in 2014, largely as a result of the abundance of available cash and zero interest rate policies.
 According to a recent Proxy Mosaic analysis, the US market announced 9,814 deals amounting to over $1.5 trillion in value.
-Even more surprising is projections point to an uptick in M&A activity in 2015.
+Numbers for 2015 look even higher and 2016 seems to be on a similar pace.
 So, while the desire for M&A is obvious, why is it that more often than not deals end up being considered a failure?

 A significant amount of time and effort is put into the front side of every deal, including research, meetings, due diligence, and did we mention the meetings?
 This process involves specialists from seemingly every business field who each provide an opinion on the different aspects of the deal.
 However, regardless of the extent of preparation invested prior to closing a deal, it has been proven time and again that the majority of these deals fail to produce long-term benefit to shareholders, with some studies indicating a failure rate of up to 90%.
 Why is that the case if so much planning and analysis goes into the process?